"Notice that you have to bend down to go through the doors. That's so that nobody could enter a room with a weapon above their heads."

 Just 3.5 miles more cycling brought me to Ballater and the end of the Deeside Way.
 I checked into Osbourne House bed and breakfast, a distinctive building with a veranda that makes it look like a colonial legacy you would stumble upon in Africa or India.
 I was welcomed by Neil with still-warm fruit cake to have with tea and local Deeside mineral water.

 Ballater station was the highlight of the Deeside Railway's remnants because stepping through its doorway was like a portal into the golden age of rail travel.
-Sadly, it burned down in 2015, but there are plans to restore it.
-I was fortunate enough to experience it before the accident.
-There was an exhibition about the Royal Train where you could board a carriage and view the plush interior.
+There was an exhibition about the Royal Train where I boarded a carriage to view the plush interior.
 I was fascinated to read that the exact distance from the engine to the Royal Saloon was issued to station staff in advance, enabling them to work out precisely where to position the red carpet.
 A man would stand on the platform with a red flag to signal that the driver should stop there and this would mean that the Royal Saloon would line-up exactly with the carpet.

 Wax models of Queen Victoria and her servant, John Brown, were on the platform, accompanied by sound effects of an arriving steam train.
 The restored Royal Waiting Room had a breathtaking ceiling decorated with thistles.
 The Royal toilet had a blue and white porcelain bowl painted with fruits and flowers.
 My favourite thing about the station was the tea room which managed to perfectly capture the nostalgia of nineteenth century railway refreshment rooms.
 It was decked out with wicker chairs, marble tables, brass light fittings, wood paneling and a checkerboard floor.
 The windows had coloured glass with "luncheon" and "teas" etched on it.
 I ordered fish cakes and looked around at this elegant room.
 There was no doubt that this was the most perfect way to conclude a cycle ride on the royal railway.